aalty/Interactive-Lab-Hub/Lab 1/README.md

 > Jeff:
 >
 > - Guess for the scene: A device that helps developing a music-centered community?
-> - Feedback: Great idea!
+> - Feedback: Great idea!
 Seems that it can be used as a start-up idea.
 What's the size of this device?
 That might influence the portability of this product.
 >
 > Mike:
 >